-Since 2010, Teach For Australia has received almost 6,500 applicants.
-Only six per cent of applicants enter the classroom, reflecting the highly selective nature of the program.
+Since 2010, Teach For Australia has received almost 8,000 applications.
+Only seven per cent of applicants after selected to participate in the program, reflecting the highly selective nature of the program.

 Teach For Australia has proven a powerful means of attracting STEM (science, technology, engineering and maths) graduates, such as Dr David Hosken.

 Dr Hosken is a physicist with a PhD in the development of high power lasers and a research scientist.
 He played a part in the recent landmark discovery of gravitational waves, before realising his dream of inspiring students through the power of science.

 All Associates placed have at least a bachelor’s degree and 43 per cent have an advanced university degree, with over 50 per cent entering the program as a young professional or career changer.
 In 2017, over 80 per cent have professional work experience and one in five are fluent in a language other than English.